apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    version of XenServer.

 #.
 Run the following command on one host in the XenServer cluster to
-   clean up the host tags:
+   clean up the host tags (this will make sure ACS later copies the rest of the required scripts and plugins to each XS host):

    .. parsed-literal::